pnp/cli-microsoft365/docs/manual/docs/cmd/spo/site/site-rename.md

 ## Remarks

-Renaming site collections is by default asynchronous and depending on the current state of Office 365, might take up to few minutes.
+Renaming site collections is by default asynchronous and depending on the current state of Microsoft 365, might take up to few minutes.
 If you're building a script with steps that require the operation to complete fully, you should use the `--wait` flag.
-When using this flag, the `spo site rename` command  will keep running until it receives confirmation from Office 365 that the site rename operation has completed.
+When using this flag, the `spo site rename` command  will keep running until it receives confirmation from Microsoft 365 that the site rename operation has completed.

 ## Examples